-October 31, 2016 (Unaudited)
+October 31, 2017 (Unaudited)

 Dear Fellow Shareholder,

+Moving forward, as we head into 2018, the team has positioned the portfolio in the following manner.
 From a thematic perspective, the Fund is designed to harness structural tailwinds at the country, sector and company levels.
 Simply stated, we look for multi-year structural tailwinds and look to avoid structural headwinds.
 Currently, our overweight and underweight themes are as follows:

 |Overweight Themes||Underweight Themes|